workonthestreets/poseidon_eth_oxford_26/docs/README.md

 - FDC integration allowed verified event submission from Web2 to on-chain contracts seamlessly
 - Separation of effectful and pure layers made testing and fallback management easier
 - Implementing fallback handling required explicit FDC submission patterns, which could be clarified in future documentation
+- While attempting to use Flare's Web2Json on the TestNet, we encountered significant difficulties on the server's end pertaining to DA validation
-- Overall, FDC is well-suited for risk market settlement with minimized reliance on untrusted off-chain sources
+- Overall, FDC is well-suited for risk market settlement with minimized reliance on untrusted off-chain sources.
+Ideally, it would be better if the aforementioned problem were solved for ease-of-use.

 ---